italoosorio/SilkBuilder-Doc/how_to/confirm_button.md

 # Button with Confirmation

-To *silk:Button* component contains the option to display a confirmation dialog window before triggering the "click" event.
+The *silk:Button* component contains the option to display a confirmation dialog window before triggering the "click" event.
 The user will use the dialog window to confirm the button's action.
 The confirmation process uses the library [sweetalert2](https://sweetalert2.github.io/) to display the dialog window with two buttons to click: one button to cancel and another to confirm.
 By default, the confirmation button shows the "OK" label.

 The code below shows the silk tag using the confirmation properties.